lijenpan/osm/osm-centos7.md

 You now have a Mapnik XML stylesheet at /usr/local/share/maps/style/OSMBright/OSMBright.xml.

+# Setting up your webserver
+Next we need to plug renderd and mod_tile into the Apache webserver, ready to receive tile requests.
+## Configure renderd
+Change the the renderd settings by editing the /usr/local/etc/renderd.conf and change the following five lines, uncommenting (removing the ‘;’) when required.
+They are found in the [renderd], [mapnik] and [default] sections.
+<pre><code>socketname=/var/run/renderd/renderd.sock
+plugins_dir=/usr/local/lib/mapnik/input
+font_dir=/usr/share/fonts/truetype/ttf-dejavu
+XML=/usr/local/share/maps/style/OSMBright/OSMBright.xml
+HOST=localhost</code></pre>

+## Configure mod_tile
+Next, we need to tell the Apache web server about our new mod_tile installation.
+Using your favourite text editor, create the file /etc/apache2/conf-available/mod_tile.conf and add one line:
+<pre><code>LoadModule tile_module /etc/httpd/modules/mod_tile.so</code></pre>

+Apache’s default website configuration file needs to be modified to include mod_tile settings.
+Modify the file /etc/apache2/sites-available/000-default.conf to include the following lines immediately after the admin e-mail address line:

+# Tuning your system
+A tile server can put a lot of load on hard- and software.
+The default settings may therefore not be appropriate and a significant improvement can potentially be achieved through tuning various parameters.

+## Tuning postgresql
+The default configuration for PostgreSQL 9.4 needs to be tuned for the amount of data you are about to add to it.
+Edit the file /var/lib/pgsql/9.4/data/postgresql.conf and make the following changes:
+<pre><code>shared_buffers = 128MB
+checkpoint_segments = 20
+maintenance_work_mem = 256MB
+autovacuum = off</code></pre>

+These changes require a kernel configuration change, which needs to be applied every time that the computer is rebooted.
+As root, edit /etc/sysctl.conf and add these lines near the top after the other “kernel” definitions:
+<pre><code># Increase kernel shared memory segments - needed for large databases
+kernel.shmmax=268435456</code></pre>

+Reboot your computer.
+Run this:
+<code>sudo sysctl kernel.shmmax</code>
+and verify that it displays as 268435456.

 # Install OpenStreetMap
 <pre><code>useradd -c "OpenStreetMap System User" -m osm
 su - postgres